 The Eurasian and North American techtonic plates separate by around 2.5cm per year.
 We drove through the rift valley which falls between the two continents and walked the route between two carparks, checking out the scenery.

 If you go to Iceland, soaking in the hot springs and taking a tour of the Golden Circle are definitely attractions to visit.
 Iceland is also one of the best places to see the Northern Lights but I wasn’t there at the right time of the year to catch them.

-While I found the country expensive, it’s such a distance from New Zealand that I figure it’s unlikely I will return and wanted to do it properly.
-The memories are certainly worth it.
+While I found the country expensive, it’s such a distance from New Zealand that I figure it’s unlikely I will return and wanted to see as much as possible while only staying 36 hours in Reykjavik .
+The memories are certainly worth the price tag.

 Have you been to Iceland?
-Done any reykjavik day trips?
+Done any day trips from Reykjavik?
 Were you as blown away as I was?
 Pin this post to your travel board for Iceland inspiration later!